 If you have acquired retirement assets such as a 401k, 403B, IRA, etc., before or during your marriage then these accounts may be subject to equitable distribution in your divorce.
 A common misconception when going through a divorce is that if the account is maintained in your exclusive name then your spouse has no right to claim a share.
 In New Jersey, this is simply not true in most circumstances.
 Generally, the value of your retirement account accumulated from the date of the marriage to the date that the complaint for divorce is filed will be subject to equitable division.
 This also generally holds true for pensions, deferred compensation plans, SEPs and SERPs as well.
 While these assets may not be physically split at the time of the judgment of divorce, we work with highly qualified experts to prepare domestic relations orders.
 These domestic relations orders will help ensure that you receive the proper share and accurate benefit amount due you at an established future date.

-Part of our job as your divorce lawyers is to help guide you through the distributions laws.
-In high net worth divorce situations, we explain to you any advantages in dividing the retirement asset or offsetting the assets with other assets of the marriage.
-We will make sure to discuss and explain in detail all tax ramifications, buy-out alternatives and the entire QDRO process.
-As a basic rule, if the asset is earned during the marriage, it becomes a marital asset subject to division, whether the retirement benefit is a pension, IRA, Keogh, 401K, 403B, or even part of an employee stock option plan (ESOP).
+As high asset and high net worth divorce lawyers, we understand the added complexities of your situation.
+We work tirelessly to safeguard your rights, your children, and your assets.
+In high net worth divorce situations, we take the time to fully understand the ramifications of your situation and to strategize an effective negotiation strategy for dividing the retirement asset or offsetting the assets with other assets of the marriage.
+We explain in detail all tax ramifications, buy-out alternatives and the entire QDRO process, whether the retirement benefit is a pension, IRA, Keogh, 401K, 403B, or even part of an employee stock option plan (ESOP).
 The division of retirement assets and employee benefit plans is often complicated when pre-marital interests are commingled with marital contributions.

 If you are facing a complex or high net worth divorce, you will need an a lawyer whose entire practice is exclusively focused on family and matrimonial law.
-Due to the complexities involved in these matters, you would be best served by retaining an attorney who is Certified by the Supreme Court of New Jersey as a Matrimonial Lawyer.
-It is imperative that your divorce lawyer know the intricate New Jersey laws that apply to high net worth divorce cases.
-If your matter is in the public eye or otherwise high profile, our attorneys will work with you to maintain your privacy and keep your personal matters contained.
-This is generally accomplished through mediation or extensive behind the scenes negotiations.
+Due to the complexities involved in these matters, you would be best served by retaining an attorney who is a divorce expert, i.e. Certified by the Supreme Court of New Jersey as a Matrimonial Lawyer.
+It is imperative that your divorce lawyer knows the intricate New Jersey laws that apply to high net worth divorce cases.
+Whether you are an entrepreneur, politician, sports star, celebrity, or otherwise high profile person getting divorced, we have effective ways of maintaining absolute privacy and keeping your personal finances and matters out of the public eye.

-Successfully resolving a complex divorce matter requires skill, business acumen, investment knowledge and experience – which are cornerstones of Weinberger Divorce & Family Law Group.
-Whether your divorce matter involves complex issues regarding your children and/or your financial matters, you should take the time to meet with one of our highly experienced divorce lawyers.
-Secure your future.
-Call us today: (888) 888-0919.
+Our divorce experts understand that successfully resolving a complex divorce matter requires skill, strategy, business acumen, investment knowledge and experience, and understanding the importance to your career of ‘you’ as a brand, and more.
+Whether your divorce matter involves complex issues regarding your children, your prenup, your brand, cryptocurrency and/or your financial matters, you should take the time to meet with one of our divorce specialists.
+Secure your rights, children, assets and future.
+Call us today: (888) 888-0919